 For more information

 For information search the web resources using the key words "MSTP", "medical scholars", "MD/PhD" or inquire about the programs available at the medical schools to which you are applying.
 AAMC has a list of MD/PhD programs at their site.
-Many schools have different deadline dates for their medical school applications and their PhD programs.
+Many schools have different deadline dates for their medical school applications and PhD programs.
 Since more specific research opportunities may become available after matriculation in medical school, students interested in research options may choose to explore these options while in medical school.

 You may also contact :